-The Montgomery County Zoning Ordinance includes dimensions for the placement of bicycle racks:
+The Montgomery County Zoning Ordinance includes dimensions for the placement of bicycle racks, which must:

-- Be offset a minimum of 30 inches on center.
-(6.2.6.B.2.c) - Have aisles a minimum width of 48 inches between racks.
-(6.2.6.B.2.f) - Have a minimum depth of 72 inches between each row of parked bicycles.
-(6.2.6.B.2.g)
+- Be offset a minimum of 30 inches on center (6.2.6.B.2.c) when parallel to each other. - Have aisles a minimum width of 48 inches between racks.
+(6.2.6.B.2.f) - Have a minimum depth of 72 inches between each row of parked bicycles (6.2.6.B.2.g) when in line with each other.

 Additionally, the Montgomery County Department of Transportation requires bicycle racks to be installed on a stable concrete or asphalt surface with a security bolt to prevent tampering and provide stability.
 Installing bicycle racks into concrete is the most secure option.
 If bicycle racks are being installed after concrete has been poured, or in an interior space that cannot be drilled, the racks should be affixed with tamper-resistant hardware.
-Bicycle racks should not be anchored to bricks or pavers.
+Bicycle racks should not be anchored to bricks or pavers but they can be anchored through bricks or pavers so long as they are anchored into concrete underneath.

-The Montgomery County Department of Transportation maintains guidelines on the installation of bicycle racks at: http://montgomerycountymd.gov/dot-dte/bikeways/index.html.
+The Montgomery County Department of Transportation maintains guidelines on the installation of bicycle racks at: www.bikemontgomery.com